WHAT TO SEE IN OTARU? IS IT WORTH VISITING OTARU? WHICH SEASON IS THE BEST TO VISIT OTARU?

 The best thing about Otaru, is that most of the activities can be visited on foot.
 Hence we recommend staying in a hotel near the canal to fully enjoy your visit.
 Here is a list of the our recommended hotels in Otaru:

 Hotel Nord Otaru is by far our favorite hotel in Otaru.
 The hotel is located right in front of the canal.
 From your room you can observe the canal all day long.
 They also have a bar on the roof with an amazing view of the Canal and the sea.

 2. HOTEL TORIFITO OTARU CANAL

 Located right beside Hotel Nord Otaru, Hotel Torifito, is another great place to stay in the center of Otaru.
 Here the room are quite spacious and nicely designed.

 3. HOTEL SONIA OTARU

 Our final recommendation for one of the best hotels in Otaru is Hotel Sonia.
-Not only this hotel is located right by the river, it also has its private onsen.
-A perfect way to relax after a full day of visit in Otaru.
-Check the availability here.
+Not only is this hotel located right by the river, it also has its private onsen.
+A perfect way to relax after a full day of visit to Otaru.

 IN CONCLUSION ABOUT THE BEST THINGS TO SEE IN OTARU